-This year there will be more than 56,000 strokes in Australia1, and there are more than 475,000 stroke survivors living in our community1, many with an ongoing disability.
-Unless action is taken, it is estimated that by 2050 the number of strokes experienced by Australians will more than double to almost 133,000 strokes annually1, and there will be 1 million stroke survivors living in the community.1
+This year there will be more than 14,000 strokes in Victoria.1 There are almost 120,000 stroke survivors living in our community1, many with an ongoing disability.
+Unless action is taken, it is estimated by 2050 the number of strokes experienced by Victorians will be nearly 34,000 annually1, and there will be almost 250,000 stroke survivors living in the community.1

-Mood disorders such as depression and anxiety are common following stroke^{2, 3}, and for many stroke survivors these mood disorders can hamper a return to work, and have a significant social impact.4 These effects are often experienced by their carers as well.4 Our current health system is focused primarily on physical recovery following stroke, and many Australian stroke survivors and their families do not have access to services they need for the assessment, diagnosis and treatment of mood disorders.5
+Mood disorders such as depression and anxiety are common following stroke.^{2, 3} For many stroke survivors these mood disorders can hamper a return to work, and have a significant social impact.4 These effects are often experienced by survivors' carers as well.4 Our current health system is focused primarily on physical recovery following stroke.
+As a result, many Victorian stroke survivors and their families do not have access to services they need for the assessment, diagnosis and treatment of mood disorders.5